jleyva/moodle-local_ltiprovider/README.txt

 == Installing and configuring ==

 Follow instructions here: http://moodle.org/plugins/pluginversions.php?plugin=local_ltiprovider

+'''Important''' If you are using Moodle 2.2 or above, please, be sure that this option:

+ Home / > Site administration / > Security / > HTTP security Allow frame embedding

+Is checked, if you leave this option unchecked your provider site will not be "embedable" via an iframe in other sites.

 Once installed, a new link called "LTI Provider" will be displayed in the course navigation block .